tozny/js-sdk/README.md

 #### Files

-Files are a special type of Tozny Storage record that had additional meta data attached which connects you with a connect blob of up to 5GB.
-To work with files.
+Files are a special type of Tozny Storage record that has additional meta data attached which connects you with a content blob of up to 5GB.
 File records will be returned from search, just as any other record.
-However, the blob itself is only available when using the File API for a Tozny Storage client.
+However, the blob itself is only available when using the Files API in the Tozny Storage client.

-Due to the fact that browsers and Node have _very_ different primitives available when it comes to files and the file system, the Files API in our Javascript SDK varies a bit by platform.
+Due to the fact that browsers and Node have _very_ different primitives available when it comes to files and the file system, the inputs and outputs fro the Files API in our Javascript SDK varies by platform.
 These environment specific differences are called out as they come up.

 **Write a file**